ddiaz1126/ExchangeRates/README.md

 # ExchangeRates
 Long Short-Term Memory (LSTM) model to forecast off of the exchange rates of EUR to USD.
+The dataset is of the exchange rate to the top 56 global currencies.
+As the data is recorded on a daily basis, the data is sequential therefore an LSTM model is adequate to forecast future values.
+This information can provide insights into evaluating the trends, seasonal patterns, and recurring cycles in the EUR to USD exchange rate.
+The analysis also has insights into potential risk in the trading strategies and can be used for risk management purposes.